 Note that not all exchanges accept fiat money, and are thus unfit to start.
 Some of them are crypto-only, meaning you effectively need some digital token to start trading.

-If you would like to start at an exchange, we recommend using Coinbase Pro, the advanced version of Coinbase, formerly known as GDAX.
-While Coinbase is not one of the first licensed platforms, it has a proven track record of security, is fully compliant, offer competitive fees and is making strides to introduce newcomers to the crypto space.
+If you would like to start at an exchange, we recommend using Bitstamp one of the first licensed platforms, with a proven track record of security, is fully compliant, and with the most competitive fees.

-Once users have funded the account through a bank transfer or using a debit/credit card through the Coinbase app, they just have to select the pair they wish to trade (1), carefully choose the order type (2), type in the amount to be bought (3) and execute the trade (4).
+Once you have completed (a necessary evil) and funded the account through a bank transfer or using a debit/credit card through the Bitstamp app, you simply have to select the pair you wish to trade (1), carefully choose the order type (2), type in the amount to be bought (3) and execute the trade (4).

 Now unless you have a magic crystal ball that can predict when the price of bitcoin will rise, it is worth using a Dollar Cost Averaging strategy, which consists of splitting the capital into several fractions and purchasing an asset regularly over days, weeks or even months.
 Rather than buying an asset as you get disposable capital, the purpose of dollar cost averaging is to lower the average entry price.